innotommy/OAuthpaper-code/README.md

 # OAuth trigger validation

-receives a list of site's login pages and verifies the OAuth button identified to verify they are able to initiate an OAuth flow.
-The result is the list of site's OAuth trigger evaluated and the list of TOP IdPs.
+Receives a list of site's login pages and verifies the OAuth button identified to verify they are able to initiate an OAuth flow.
+The result are the list of site's OAuth trigger evaluated (Verified_Sites.json) and the list of TOP IdPs(Top_Idps.json).

 ## How does it work